-A confidential phone line at Holyrood for victims of sexual harassment received four calls in its first three days.
+Holyrood sexual harassment helpline has received four calls in three days

 The helpline opened on Monday following allegations of sexual misconduct which have emerged at the Scottish Parliament and Westminster.

 A Scottish Parliament spokesman said four calls had been received as of 5pm on Wednesday but declined to comment further.

 The phone line was set up to provide advice and support to workers at Holyrood and in constituency and regional offices and is open from 9am to 5pm Monday to Friday.

 In an email to staff announcing the new phone line, the parliament’s chief executive Sir Paul Grice said his priority was to “ensure that anyone suffering from harassment has the advice and support that they need”.

 He added: “We want to foster a positive culture where everyone is treated with respect and everyone feels confident to speak out about unacceptable behaviour.”